Looking for startup resources and events? Here's an overview of the startup opportunities on offer in Dublin.

 With its fast-paced work culture and vibrant tech sector, Dublin has long been a notable startup hub not only in Europe, but across the world.
 Ireland is one of the top 20 best countries to set up a business in.
 Dublin ranks 8 out of 60 major hubs in the latest European Digital City Index (European Digital Forum think-tank).

-Running a startup can be frustrating and extremely hard, especially when you’re stuck and have no clue how to advance forward with your idea or business.
+Running a startup can be frustrating, especially when you’re stuck and have no clue how to advance forward with your idea or business.

-Dublin is a great place to develop a tech startup, but most of the entrepreneurs we speak to are not aware of the resources that are available to help them achieve success.
+Dublin is a great place to develop a tech startup, but most of the entrepreneurs we speak to aren’t aware of the resources that are available to help them achieve success.

-This is why we decided to piece together a guide to make it that little bit easier for you.
-This startup guide is written for entrepreneurs who are in the pre-startup phase as well as those in the process of building their startup.
+This is why we decided to create a guide to make it easier for you.
+This startup guide is written for entrepreneurs who are in the pre-startup phase as well as those in the process of building their startups.

 Government/public startup grants and supports